Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Case study

 \section{Case study}

-We consider data from a tumor xenography study including four treatment groups (1: chemo therapy, 2: radiation therapy, 3: combination therapy I, 4:combination therapy II), and one untreated control (group 5).
+We consider data from a tumor xenography study originally including four treatment groups (1: chemo therapy, 2: radiation therapy, 3: combination therapy I, 4: combination therapy II), and one untreated control (group 5).
 Each group consists of 7-8 mice.
 Mice were followed up on Mondays, Wednesdays, and Fridays for six consecutive weeks or until their tumor volume exceeded 1,000 mm$^3$, in which case the mouse was sacrificed as prescribed by the Danish legislation for the use of animals in scientific research.
-In groups 2 and 4 about half of the mice were sacrificed within the treatment period or shortly after, and due to the reduced sample sizes these are not further considered.
+In groups 2 and 4 about half of the mice were sacrificed within the treatment period or shortly after, and due to the reduced sample sizes these will not be considered any further.

 Treatment in equal size doses was applied on days 1, 4, and 6 of the study.
 Afterwards no treatment was administered.
 The repeated measurements of tumor volumes in the three remaining groups are shown in Figure \ref{fig:logdata}.
 It is obvious that growth patterns vary substantially between subjects.
-In the untreated control group a single mouse with a slowly growing tumor survived for 32 days before sacrifice while all other untreated mice got sacrificed within 10 days.
+In the untreated control group a single mouse with a slowly growing tumor survived for 32 days before sacrifice while all other untreated mice were sacrificed within 10 days.
 In the active treatment groups we see patterns of decay followed by regrowth which match the characteristic shape of the double exponential curve.
 In the same groups we also see tumors that appear to grow continuously, unaffected by the treatment.
-An outlying mouse in group 1 displays a slowly vanishing tumor: for this mouse, most likely the tumor cells never started growing in the first place, so what is measured here is the thickness of the skin, and therefore data for this mouse are not considered in our analyses.
+An outlying mouse in group 1 appears to present a slowly vanishing tumor.
+Most likely the implanted tumor cells never grew to form a tumor in this mouse in the first place, hence its data was excluded from the analyses.
 Several mice display tumor volumes that are stable over shorter durations of time.
 These stable periods deviate from the growth patterns of the ordinary simple and double exponential mixed models, but can be explained by the random variations in growth and decay rates which are modeled in the double exponential SDEMEM.
+We applied the double exponential SDEMEM (\ref{e:sde1}) to model the post-treatment log-volumes, i.e. starting from (and including) day 6.
+Separate model fits were obtained for treatment groups 1 and 3.
+Tumor growth in the untreated controls (group 5) was modeled with the simple exponential SDEMEM (\ref{e:sde0}) starting from day 1 of the study.